-As an orange county rehab and detox, we’ve listened to our community voice their concerns about illicit substances, from how easy they are to attain to how deadly, addictive, and unregulated they can be in our communities.
+As an Orange County alcohol rehab and detox, we’ve listened to our community voice their concerns about illicit substances, from how easy they are to attain to how deadly, addictive, and unregulated they can be in our communities.
 From heroin to prescription opioids and synthetic drugs like spice and bath salts, it’s shocking that drugs with such scary reputations often overshadow the most deadly drug of all, however.
 A meta-analysis of the death rates, use rates, and societal harm of addictive drugs found that 4 substances were considered “high risk” to individuals, meaning very toxic and easy to overdose on.
 Of those 4 substances, only one was considered “high risk” on a population scale, meaning users pose a significant risk to those around them.
 Worst of all—this drug comes in candy flavors like cherry and cinnamon, which can disguise just how dangerous it is.

 It’s easy to forget but the over-the-counter ethanol alcohol we drink is a potent drug, and is still a leading cause of accidental deaths, property damage, and overdose.
 The complacency our society has with alcohol also means we forget just how serious the consequences of its use can be.
 As a drug, alcohol can have mixed reactions with other chemicals.
 Certain pain relievers, when mixed with alcohol, can damage the stomach lining, while others can increase the rate of intoxication.